RacheldeJong/dkAnonymity/README.md

 Examples can be generated with `visualize.py`, code to generate the examples are given in `examples.sh`

 # References
-[1] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014.
+[1] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014. <br />
-[2] A. Hagberg, D. A. Schult, and P. J. Swart, “Exploring network structure, dynamics, and functionusing networkx,” inProceedings of the 7th Python in Science Conference(G. Varoquaux, T. Vaught,and J. Millman, eds.), (Pasadena, CA USA), pp. 11 – 15, 2008.
+[2] A. Hagberg, D. A. Schult, and P. J. Swart, “Exploring network structure, dynamics, and functionusing networkx,” inProceedings of the 7th Python in Science Conference(G. Varoquaux, T. Vaught,and J. Millman, eds.), (Pasadena, CA USA), pp. 11 – 15, 2008. <br />
 [3] G. Csardi and T. Nepusz, “The igraph software package for complex network research,”InterJournal,vol. Complex Systems, p.
-1695, 2006
+1695, 2006. <br />